-This photograph shows a half-dome Exposition in San Francisco in 1915.
+This photograph shows a half-dome in the colossal ition in San Francisco in 1915.
 The world's most noted artists, mural decorators and sculptors were engaged to decorate the exposition palaces and, as a result, the huge structures are indescribably beautiful.
 The interior of the dome is embellished with a superb mosaic of brilliant colors, designed under the supervision of Mr. Jules Guerin, the noted artist.
-The height to the top of the half-dome is 110 feet.
+The height to the top of the half-dome is 110 feet gleam with all the colors of the rainbow.
+The lighting fect will be visible from the harbor.
+Crowning t graph shows the framework of the building as it are sarly in May.
+The exposition will open in San Fra may be seen the "flower basket."
+This is 26 feet;